 Researching Online to Find a Military School in Mcminnville, Oregon for a Troubled Boy?

 When given the structure and order of a military school, wayward teenage boys turn into respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose calling is to lead struggling boys to fulfill their individual purpose, or destiny, in Christ.

 Teens come to Heartland Boys Academy from across the nation, including from Mcminnville, Oregon.
 Parents often find it constructive to spend time in a new environment away from their boy’s negative peers.

-Heartland Boys Academy is a military-like school like no other.
-We include a military academy, an accredited school, as well as a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based boarding school like no other.
+We include an accredited school, as well as a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
 All of these are designed to bring about new interests and hope, to change in a boy’s heart and life.